Scanning tunneling microscopy current from localized basis orbital density functional theory

-For the Cu terminated tip, the main tunneling current (69\%) originates from a few $s$-like orbitals from both substrate (mainly states 8 and 12) and tip side (6 and 12), see left part of \Figref{figCurrent} c), whereas, the $p$-wave orbitals play a minor role.
-We further note that the tip and substrate states contributing to the current (substrate states 8 and 12 and tip states 6 and 12) are virtually identical apart from a constant.
-It seems likely that a unitary transformation of the wave functions can provide an even simpler picture where the main current is carried by a single state substrate and tip state, c.f., current eigenchannels\cite{Paulsson2007}.
+For the Cu-terminated tip, the main tunneling current (69\%) originates from a few $s$-waves from both substrate (mainly states 9 and 13) and tip side (7 and 13), see left part of \Figref{figCurrent} c), whereas, the $p$-waves play a minor role.
+We further note that the tip and substrate scattering states contributing to the current (substrate states 9 and 13, and tip states 7 and 13) are virtually identical apart from a constant.
+It seems likely that a unitary transformation of the wave functions can provide an even simpler picture, where the main current is carried by a single state substrate and tip state, c.f., current eigenchannels\cite{Paulsson2007}.